MichaelAquilina/Some-2D-RPG/TASKS.md

 - [] - AI for bats.
 Use A* for path finding techniques
 - [] - better entity integration in map loading
 - [] - Entities at certain zoom levels show pixels from outside their source frame (example Bat and Tree2)
+- [] - Might be smarter to convert floats to integers * 100

 Must Have
 ---------